Traffic Engineering and Operations Office

 times and places, and such changes might not be reflected by the published schedule (below).
 Therefore, the petitioner should contact the

 Upon filing a timely and sufficient protest, the Review Board will provide notice of the hearing date and location approximately one (1) month prior to the hearing date in a letter sent via U.S. Mail.
-All requests for a change of venue, protest withdrawal, continuance or additional supporting documents must be faxed to 850-412-8029 or emailed to CMVRB@dot.state.fl.us, no later than ten (10) calendar days prior to hearing date.
+All requests for a protest withdrawal, continuance or additional supporting documents must be mailed to the protest address (see above), faxed to 850-412-8029 or emailed to CMVRB@dot.state.fl.us no later than fourteen (14) calendar days prior to hearing date.
 Anything after that date cannot be honored.
-The Review Board has a set schedule of dates and locations and cannot honor any special requests for a change of venue to any location other than Tallahassee, Orlando, or Tampa.

 The Review Board renders its decision within 30 days after the meeting at which the protest was heard and notifies the person of its decision in writing via a disposition letter.
 The disposition letter is delivered by U.S. Mail.
 Pursuant to Rule 14A-1.004(7), Florida Administrative Code, the Review Board's decision is final.

 A rehearing may be requested only if additional evidence is presented.
-You may request a rehearing by filing such a request within fifteen (15) days of the date of the disposition letter.
+You may request a rehearing by filing such a request within fourteen (14) days of the date of the disposition letter.

 If the Review Board votes to give a partial or full refund of your citation fine, a refund will be issued by check in a timely manner.
 Checks are issued by the Florida Department of Highway Safety and Motor Vehicles (DHSMV).
 For any questions regarding a refund, please contact DHSMV- Penalty Collections Unit at 850-617-3206.